FIGHT THE FLAME

 People who live with CRPS describe their pain as sharp, burning, stinging, stabbing, aching, and throbbing.
 I generally respond that I feel my body is on fire; as if someone has replaced my blood with ignited gasoline.
 I guess that is hard for non-CRPS suffers to imagine.

-A few nights ago, I gave myself a pretty bad burn when I touched the oven rack pulling out our dinner of a 425-degree oven.
+A few nights ago, I gave myself a pretty bad burn when I touched the oven rack pulling out dinner a 425-degree oven.
 My skin blistered immediately producing a lovely second-degree burn.
+As the top of my skin heated up and continued to do so for a couple of hours, I realized – I can finally explain CRPS.

 The horrible painful feeling you have for the short while on your skin after really burning yourself is what I feel every moment of every day inside my knee.
 My knee is always on fire.
 When I am in a pain flare-up, it is the equivalent of maybe breaking a bone at the same time; it is just added pain to what is already constant.